himaparvathia23ec/AgeisAI-2/README.md

 # AegisAI – AI Email Security Assistant

-AegisAI is an **AI-powered email security assistant** that detects phishing and spam, scores risk, and can automatically move high‑risk messages to Gmail Trash, with optional SMS alerts via Twilio.[page:1]
+AegisAI is an **AI-powered email security assistant** that detects phishing and spam, scores risk, and can automatically move high‑risk messages to Gmail Trash, with optional SMS alerts via Twilio.

 ---